The Snyder Center for Aphasia Life Enhancement (SCALE) Program

 - Veterans Administration

 If you would like to make a donation to benefit The League’s SCALE Aphasia Program or help fund a SCALE member's scholarship, please click here to explore The League’s Ways to Give section of our website.
-If you would like to designate your gift to The League’s SCALE Aphasia Program, please note that when you make your donation.
+If you wish to allocate your donation specifically to The League’s SCALE Aphasia Program, kindly indicate so at the time of making your donation.

 - Services are offered to adults who are diagnosed with aphasia.
-Our current members range in age from 25-81 years old and have been living with aphasia between 2 to 20 years.
+Our current members range in age from 25-81 years old and have been living with aphasia for anywhere between 2-20 years.

 - SCALE members attending in-person classes must be able to use the restroom and move to classes independently or be accompanied by a caregiver.

-- SCALE applicants should not be disoriented, confused, or have significant memory impairments; they must be able to sustain adequate alertness/attention to group activities for over an hour.
+- SCALE applicants should not be disoriented, confused, or have significant memory impairments; they must be able to sustain adequate alertness/attention in group activities for over an hour.

 - SCALE applicants must not demonstrate behaviors that are disruptive or offensive to other members/staff.

-- Families and caregivers do not attend classes with members.
+- Families and caregivers cannot attend classes with members.

 Aphasia Resource Links